aws-amplify/amplify-backend/packages/hosting/README.md

 ### Writing a Custom Adapter

 The construct is driven by a `DeployManifest`.
-Built-in adapters (`spaAdapter`, `nextjsAdapter`) process framework build output and produce this manifest.
-You can write your own adapter for any framework (Astro, Remix, SvelteKit, etc.).
+Built-in adapters (`spaAdapter`, `nextjsAdapter`, `nitroAdapter`, `nuxtAdapter`, `astroAdapter`) process framework build output and produce this manifest.
+You can write your own adapter for any framework not covered above (Remix, SvelteKit, etc.).

 **Skeleton adapter for a custom framework:**